memgraph/slack-influence-bot/README.md

 * If the `channel_type == 'channel'`, it is a message in a public channel.
 * If the `channel_type == 'group'`, it is a message in a private channel.
 * If the `channel_type == 'message_changed'`, the message content updated.
-* If there is a key `thread_ts' it is a thread message where the value is the source message on which the thread is created.
+* If there is a key `thread_ts`, it is a thread message where the value is the source message on which the thread is created.

 Example: